bradchristie/taminations-flutter/assets/c3a/single_concept.md

 many dancers (4 instead of 8, or 2 instead of 4).

-Note that there are other calls that have a similar relationship (e.g., "Single Wheel" is the 2-dancer version of Wheel and Deal), but there are also calls with names beginning with the word "Single" that do not relate to another call in the same way (e.g., "Single Circle to a Wave").
+Note that there are other calls that have a similar relationship (for example, "Single Wheel" is the 2-dancer version of Wheel and Deal), but there are also calls with names beginning with the word "Single" that do not relate to another call in the same way (for example, "Single Circle to a Wave").
 Refer to the definition of each individual call to find out its meaning.
 Also note that the two-word combination "Single File" has a different meaning.